History of economic thought: School of Salamanca

+Notable contributors

 Sir Thomas More

 In 1516 English humanist Sir Thomas More (1478–1535) published Utopia, which describes an ideal society where land is owned in common and there is universal education and religious tolerance, inspiring the English Poor Laws (1587) and the communism-socialism movement.

 Nicolaus Copernicus

-In 1517 astronomer Nicolaus Copernicus (1473–1543) published the first known argument for the quantity theory of money.
-In 1519 he also published the first known form of Gresham's Law: "Bad money drives out good".
+In 1517 Polish astronomer Nicolaus Copernicus (1473–1543) published the first known argument for the quantity theory of money.
+In 1519 he also published the first known form of Gresham's law: "Bad money drives out good".

 Jean Bodin

 In 1568 Jean Bodin (1530–1596) of France published Reply to Malestroit, containing the first known analysis of inflation, which he claimed was caused by importation of gold and silver from South America, backing the quantity theory of money.